 TIP: Write down your thoughts and the answers to the questions that you have asked yourself.

 |Can you believe this document?|

 HINT: Locate books and articles on the author, the subject, the event(s), and/or the era to help you analyze the document.
 The more you know about the subject, the better able you are to analyse it completely.
-To find books, check out the TRU Library catalogue.
-To find articles, use one of the library's article databases.
+To find books, check out Discover and limit your search to books and eBooks.
+To find articles, you can use Discover and limit your search to academic articles, or, you can use one of the library's article databases (e.g., Historical Abstracts or America: History and Life).
 Not too sure which article database to use?
 See the TRU Library's History Research Guides for suggestions.